Michigan State football signs 20 on National Signing Day

 WEST LAFAYETTE, Ind.
 (AP) - Michigan State coach Mark Dantonio likes his team's resilience.
 Now it's time to develop a knockout punch.
 Connor Cook threw three touchdown passes and Nick Hill ran for two scores Saturday, but No. 8 Michigan State still needed a late interception return for a touchdown to hold on 45-31 at Purdue

-Barnett mentors one of the top secondaries in the nation, as the Spartans are one of only two teams (Virginia Tech) in the NCAA Football Bowl Subdivision to be ranked in the Top 25 in pass efficiency defense the past four seasons (No. 18 in 2011, No. 3 in 2012, No. 1 in 2013, No. 21 in 2014).
+Barnett mentors one of the top secondaries in the nation, as the Spartans have ranked among the NCAA Football Bowl Subdivision Top 25 in pass efficiency defense the past four seasons (No. 18 in 2011, No. 3 in 2012, No. 1 in 2013, No. 21 in 2014).
 The Spartans also finished ranked in the NCAA FBS Top 10 in pass defense in 2012 (ninth) and 2013 (third).
 In addition, MSU ranked second in the Big Ten and tied for 10th in the NCAA FBS with 18 interceptions last season, and is tied for second in the Big Ten once again in 2015 and tied for 21st in the FBS with 15 picks.
 From 2011-14, the Spartans were the only program to finish in the NCAA FBS Top 10 in both total defense and rushing defense.